By Hayley Simpson | Published on September 29, 2025

 Niagara SkyWheel and night entertainments in Niagara falls.
 Canada

-An integral part of the Yokohama skyline, Cosmo Clock 12 was one of the world's biggest Ferris wheels when it opened to celebrate the 1989 World Fair.
-It's 369 feet tall and has 60 passenger cars, which can carry up to eight people.
-One rotation takes 15 minutes, and there is a tablet inside each car that explains the visible landmarks, though Mt Fuji needs no explanation.
+An integral part of the Yokohama skyline, Cosmo Clock 21 was one of the world's biggest Ferris wheels when it opened to celebrate the 1989 World Fair.
+Located in the Cosmo World amusement park in the Minato Mirai district of Japan, the Ferris wheel is 369 feet tall and has 60 passenger cars, which can carry up to eight people.
+One rotation takes 15 minutes, and there is a tablet inside each car that explains the visible landmarks — though Mt Fuji needs no explanation.
 If you get lucky and visit on a clear day, prepare yourself for how incredible the view is from this famous Ferris wheel.

 Modern Tianjin Ferris wheel.
 China.